Edgar Allan Poe

-Poe was born in Boston, the second child of actors David and Elizabeth "Eliza" Poe.
-His father abandoned the family in 1810, and when his mother died the following year, Poe was taken in by John and Frances Allan of Richmond, Virginia.
-They never formally adopted him, but he was with them well into young adulthood.
-He attended the University of Virginia but left after a year due to lack of money.
-He quarreled with John Allan over the funds for his education, and his gambling debts.
-In 1827, having enlisted in the United States Army under an assumed name, he published his first collection, Tamerlane and Other Poems, credited only to "a Bostonian".
-Poe and Allan reached a temporary rapprochement after the death of Allan's wife in 1829.
-Poe later failed as an officer cadet at West Point, declared a firm wish to be a poet and writer, and parted ways with Allan.
+Poe was born in Boston.
+He was the second child of actors David and Elizabeth "Eliza" Poe.
+His father abandoned the family in 1810, and when Eliza died the following year, Poe was taken in by John and Frances Allan of Richmond, Virginia.
+They never formally adopted him, but he lived with them well into young adulthood.
+Poe attended the University of Virginia but left after only a year due to a lack of money.
+He frequently quarreled with John Allan over the funds needed to continue his education as well as his gambling debts.
+In 1827, having enlisted in the United States Army under the assumed name of Edgar A. Perry, he published his first collection, Tamerlane and Other Poems, which was credited only to "a Bostonian".
+Poe and Allan reached a temporary rapprochement after the death of Allan's wife, Frances, in 1829.
+However, Poe later failed as an officer cadet at West Point, declared his intention to become a writer, primarily of poems, and parted ways with Allan.

-Poe switched his focus to prose, and spent the next several years working for literary journals and periodicals, becoming known for his own style of literary criticism.
-His work forced him to move among several cities, including Baltimore, Philadelphia, and New York City.
-In 1836, he married his 13-year-old cousin, Virginia Clemm, but she died of tuberculosis in 1847.
+Poe switched his focus to prose and spent the next several years working for literary journals and periodicals, becoming known for his own style of literary criticism.
+His work forced him to move between several cities, including Baltimore, Philadelphia, and New York City.
+In 1836, when he was 27, he married his 13-year-old cousin, Virginia Clemm.
+She died of tuberculosis in 1847.

 In January 1845, he published his poem "The Raven" to instant success.
-He planned for years to produce his own journal The Penn (later renamed The Stylus), but before it could be produced, he died in Baltimore on October 7, 1849, aged 40, under mysterious circumstances.
-The cause of his death remains unknown, and has been variously attributed to many causes including disease, alcoholism, substance abuse, and suicide.
+He planned for years to produce his own journal, The Penn, later renamed The Stylus.
+But before it began publishing, Poe died in Baltimore in 1849, aged 40, under mysterious circumstances.
+The cause of his death remains unknown and has been attributed to many causes, including disease, alcoholism, substance abuse, and suicide.

-Poe and his works influenced literature around the world, as well as specialized fields such as cosmology and cryptography.
-He and his work appear throughout popular culture in literature, music, films, and television.
-A number of his homes are dedicated museums.
-The Mystery Writers of America present an annual Edgar Award for distinguished work in the mystery genre.
+Poe's works influenced the development of literature throughout the world and even impacted such specialized fields as cosmology and cryptography.
+Since his death, he and his writings have appeared throughout popular culture in such fields as art, photography, literary allusions, music, motion pictures, and television.
+Several of his homes are dedicated museums.
+In addition, The Mystery Writers of America presents an annual Edgar Award for distinguished work in the mystery genre.